 How do you honor your dead ones?
 How do you wish to be honored?

 What if you, the reader, don’t believe what I am writing?
-Honestly, it is none of my business and does not invalidate my own lived experience (or as RuPaul says in a favorite quote of mine, “Unless they paying your bills, pay them b*tches no mind” – words to live by, thanks, Ru).
+Honestly, it is none of my business and does not invalidate my own lived experience.
 We are all entitled to our current understanding of things, and sometimes you need to directly live something before you are open to considering it.
 This is true of several of my clients who reached out for help when they experienced hauntings at their house, and they had never “believed” in such things prior to living it themselves.

 Even if you find suspending your disbelief too challenging, consider this – psychopomp is also ceremony and an honoring of the dead.
 For the living, creating space to process a departed loved one’s transition is healing.
 This is essentially what we do with memorials, wakes, and funerals; we are marking and making sacred time.
 There are transitions that I guardian without witness of the living – deceased that need my help and are not responsible for hauntings or even associated with paying embodied clients.
 Here, I gift these particular dead with ceremony, attention, and consideration, without any financial gain.
 Instead, I get a window in to the afterlife, become more skilled with each psychopomp practice, and receive in and weld love by returning one of our own back hOMe.

 What if you are in need of a psychopomp, for a “haunting” or “depossession”?
 Find a shamanic practitioner (such as myself, or see Betsy Bergstrom http://betsybergstrom.com/about/depossession.php or Donna Callaghan https://www.journeyofthesoul.net/ ) You might wish to find a practitioner with a spiritual background similar to your own, as shamanic practitioners can come from a variety of spiritual traditions.
 For example, some psychopomps come from backgrounds that work with undoing curses; I do not (but that does not invalidate or dismiss those that do).
-So if you felt your experience was curse related, it is best to seek out a practitioner that can assist you.
+So, for example, if you feel that your experience is curse related, it is best to seek out a practitioner that can assist you.

 I also recommend that you start contemplating death for your own spiritual practice and benefit.
 Come to a death café (I facilitate these, see the events page on my website), read up on death practices from around the world to see what feels right to you (a great starter books here: https://bookshop.org/lists/death-and-dying-936732c4-7c95-44f4-8a2b-ec7f986f3ada – in particular Doughty’s From Here to Eternity), start conversations with loved ones about their beliefs and understandings of death.
 Live mindfully – notice and take in all the beauty and grace, challenge and sickness – you can’t take it with you so engage with it all while you are here.
 Or as Mary Oliver wrote: “Instructions for living a life:/Pay attention/Be astonished/Tell about it” (I would like to think by writing this essay, I am following her prescription).